bonewell/franca-capi-someip-sample/README.md

 * make install for capicxx-core-runtime, vsomeip and capicxx-someip-runtime
 * build generators capicxx-core-tools and capicxx-someip-tools (see manual for these projects)

+Also you might read our [WiKi article](wiki)
+If you are interested in QNX 6.6 you might look at [Build for QNX 6.6](wiki/Build-for-QNX-6.6)

 Steps to build and install of this sample:
 ```Shell
 cd /franca-capi-someip-sample